HotEarlGreyTea/JavaScript-Snake/README.md

 Known Issues
 ------------------

 Will require a browser capable of parsing the ES6 specifications of the JavaScript language, such as Google Chrome.
 Moreover, the game's physics is currently tied to a fixed frame rate.
-In the future, this should be decoupled by having the animation be dependent on the actual physical quantities like velocity instead of frame rate.
+In the future, this should be decoupled by having the animation be dependent on physical quantities such as velocity instead of frame rate.